 Viewers can also enjoy pre-match interviews with participants and on Saturdays up to 30 minutes of interviews with people closely involved with Estonian basketball.

 https://vimeo.com/413447453 (source: AS Levira)

 Levira is a digital services provider and technology partner to companies whose business depends on technologies and who wish to involve a professional service provider that can offer the necessary solutions.
-Levira produces TV content, helps media services providers design TV channels and ensures that programmes are on the air 24 hours a day, 365 days a year.
-Levira is the main TV and radio network operator in Estonia, and owns one of the largest data centres in Estonia.
+Levira produces TV content, helps media services providers design TV channels, and ensures that programs are on the air 24 hours a day, 365 days a year.
+Levira is the main TV and radio network operator in Estonia and owns one of the largest data centers in Estonia.
 Levira’s customers are international and regional IT companies and media service providers.
 Levira’s shareholders are the Republic of Estonia (51%) and the French telecom and broadcasting company TDF Group (49%).